 There are delicious cocktails to be had all around the parks, but they are expensive.
 If you opt for equally delicious nonalcoholic versions, you will save a bundle.

-8. Bring your own postcards and stamps to the Owl Post to get the Hogsmeade postmark
+8. Bring Postcards and Stamps to the Owl Post to Get the Hogsmeade Postmark

 *TIP: Get the postmark first and let it completely dry before writing out the postcard and mailing it to ensure the postmark and your message don’t overlap and make both unreadable.